xxh/xxh/README.md

 Finally when you add  `+hhx '~'` you also redirect [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) to user home directory and any tools you use during ssh session and xxh session has the same data, configs and cache.
-This is very useful when you don't need hermetisation and you want just use xxh like ssh with saving all your configs, data and cache in your home directory.
+This is very useful when you don't need hermetization and you want just use xxh like ssh with saving all your configs, data and cache in your home directory.

 ### What about speed?